-A hearing loop is a special type of sound system for use by people with hearing aids to help people who use hearing aids to pick up speech sounds more clearly.
+A hearing loop is a special type of sound system for people with hearing aids to help pick up speech sounds more clearly.
 This symbol (below) represents a service or business that has installed a hearing loop.

 A quick look at the Atherton Tablelands